Healthdirect Free Australian health advice you can count on.

 What complications can happen?

-Some complications can be serious and can even cause death.
+Some complications can be serious and may even cause death.

 General complications of any operation

-• infection of the surgical site (wound)
+• Infection of the surgical site (wound).

-• allergic reaction to the equipment, materials or medication
+• Allergic reaction to the equipment, materials or medication.

-• blood clot in your leg
+• Blood clot in your leg (deep-vein thrombosis - DVT).

 Specific complications of this operation

-• tenderness and pain in the joint
+• Tenderness and pain in the joint (capsulitis) caused by inflammation in the joint.

-• making a hole in your ear canal during placement of the camera
+• Making a hole in your ear canal during placement of the camera.

 Consequences of this procedure

-• pain
+• Pain.

 How soon will I recover?